EdoardoVaira/Simple-Sentiment-Analysis-Guide/README.md

 Something really interesting to read: [StackExchange](https://stats.stackexchange.com/questions/222073/classification-with-ordered-classes)

 (Regression seems to be the most reasonable approach).

+---

+**Dealing with Out-Of-Vocabulary (OOV) Words**

+There are two main types of methods to deal with OOV words:

+- The first method assumes a closed vocabulary.
+All the words both in the training and the test sets are known in advance.
+Depending on the language model settings, any word outside the vocabulary will be discarded or cause an error.This method is used in some applications, like voice control of devices.
+- The open vocabulary makes provisions for new words to occur with a specific symbol, <UNK>, called the unknown token.
+All the OOV words are mapped to <UNK>, both in the training and test sets.

+The vocabulary itsef can come from an external dictionary.
+It can also be extracted directly from the training set.
+In this case, it is common to exclude the rare words, notably those seen only once—the hapax legomena.
+The vocabulary will then consist of the most frequent types of the corpus, for example, the 20,000 most frequent types.
+The other words, unseen or with a frequency lower than a cutoff value, 1, 2, or up to 5, will be mapped to <UNK>.

+---

 # Mastering Sentiment-Analysis: A Step-by-Step Guide